tanaikech/goodls/README.md

   1. An option for inputting the directory to save the downloaded files was added.
 When this option is not used, the files are saved to the current working directory.
      - `$ goodls -u [URL] -d [directory]`

+<a name="v124"></a>

+- v1.2.4 (January 3, 2020)

+  1. It seems that the specification of `github.com/urfave/cli` was changed by the update of [https://github.com/urfave/cli](https://github.com/urfave/cli).
+By this, when `go get -u github.com/tanaikech/goodls` is run, an error occurred.
+So I modified the script.

 [TOP](#top)